RegardsOss/RegardsOss.github.io/REGARDS-docs/reference/regards-installation-manual.md

 ## 5.4 Frontend

 The Frontend component provides the WEB interfaces to administrate and use the REGARDS fonctionnalities.
-This component is not mandatory, you can either access all the REGARDS functionnalities by REST requests to the Gateway server with a tool like **Curl**
+This component is not mandatory, you can either access all the REGARDS functionnalities by REST requests to the Gateway server with a tool like **curl**

 ![](/assets/images/installation/frontend.png)